YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 The ``url`` addon also provides a method for the static handler middleware to find the filesystem path for a URL.

+Any property which wants to have control over the static handler URLs of the resources, including potentially serving resources from a CDN.
+Such a property will hopefully use Shaker, so in fact the Shaker team would need to know how to write a "url" RS addon.
+Some other properties might want to do some extra fancy/custom things (besides what Shaker does) so they might want to write a "url" RS addon.

 .. _url-reqs: